ethanrublee/ros-cmake/doc/source/index.rst

    sh ./run_full_build_from_scratch.sh

 And you'll find the results in subdirectory work-cmake.
-See the `walkthrough` for more details and the manual version.
+See the :ref:`walkthrough` for more details and the manual version.

 Contents